Doug Ellis the Photographer in Montreal

 On what occasion do you lie?

-To duck out of someone trying to loop me into gossip or complaining.
+To duck out of someone trying to loop me into a pity party and/or to protect them from a harsh reality.

 What do you most dislike about your appearance?